 \begin{question} If $T_A = S_A$, for a certain group $A$, is it true that $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$? \end{question}

-We will see in Proposition \ref{counterexample} that the general answer is negative.
+We will see in next section that the general answer is negative.
 Before, we will discuss in which cases such an answer can be positive.
-The following result is easy to prove and gives a sufficient condition:
+The following result is easy to prove and gives a sufficient condition.

-\begin{proposition} Let $A$ be a group, and assume that $\mathcal{C}(A)=\mathcal{C}_q(A)$ and $T_A=S_A$.
-Then $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$. \end{proposition} \begin{proof} As the members of the classes are defined precisely as the groups for which the corresponding co-reflection is the identity, $T_A=S_A$ implies $\mathcal{C}_q(A)=\mathcal{C}_t(A)$, and then by hypothesis $\mathcal{C}(A)=\mathcal{C}_t(A)$.
+\begin{proposition} Let $A$ be a group, and assume that $\mathcal{C}(A)=\mathcal{C}_q(A)$ and $S_A=T_A$.
+Then $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$. \end{proposition} \begin{proof} As the members of the classes are defined precisely as the groups for which the corresponding co-reflection is the identity, $S_A=T_A$ implies $\mathcal{C}_q(A)=\mathcal{C}_t(A)$, and then by hypothesis $\mathcal{C}(A)=\mathcal{C}_t(A)$.
 But the inclusions $\mathcal{C}(A)\subseteq \overline{\mathcal{C}(A)} \subseteq \mathcal{C}_t(A)$ always hold, so the result follows. \end{proof}

-It can be seen that the condition of the proposition holds for the acyclic group of Berrick-Casacuberta.
-However, the following example shows that the condition is not necessary in general for cellular generators of closures under extensions:
+It can be seen that the condition of the proposition holds for the universal group of Berrick-Casacuberta.
+However, the following example shows that the hypotheses of the previous proposition are not necessary in general for cellular generators of closures under extensions: